Real Cost of China Sourcing: Hidden Costs & Fees

 This article is not about Walmart, of course, but in a sense Walmart's success actually reinforces this point.
 Walmart built a vast infrastructure and staffing in China on its road to success, and, of course, now has Walmart stores all over China.
 That is a solution to the communication problem that most of us do not enjoy.

-In addition to these supposed non-monetary costs, there are costs that may be hidden from the new potential buyer who is getting a price from a Chinese supplier.
-For example, tariff costs of importing your goods—tariffs substantially increased during the Trump administration—can approach one-third of their value.
-Obviously, this must be taken into account in any projection of your actually costs.
+In addition to these supposed non-monetary costs, there are costs that may be hidden from the new potential buyer who is getting a rate from a Chinese supplier.
+For example, tariff costs of importing your goods—tariffs (typically a flat fee) substantially increased during the Trump administration—can approach one-third of their value (averaging 29% of your total cost) Obviously, this must be taken into account in any projection of your actual costs and money spent.

 A related cost that always is involved in sourcing from abroad is shipping.
 Depending upon volume and weight of what you purchase in China, these costs become significant because they are repeated perhaps many times a year.